Mastering Your Money: Top Investment Portfolio Management Tips

 Define Your Financial Goals

-Clearly articulate what you want your investments to achieve, whether it's retirement, a down payment, or education.
-This provides a roadmap for your portfolio's construction and management.
+Clearly articulate what you want your investments to achieve, whether it's retirement, a down payment, or income generation.
+This foundational step guides all subsequent decisions.

 2